-M.S. applicants should have a strong technical background, which includes:
+M.S. applicants should have a solid technical background, which includes:

-- Two semesters of an undergraduate, calculus-based probability and mathematical statistics sequence; one course in matrix algebra; one course in applied regression analysis; some basic experience with computation and data analysis
+- Two semesters of an undergraduate, calculus-based probability and mathematical statistics sequence; one course in matrix algebra; one in applied regression analysis; some essential experience with computation and data analysis.

-- Prior exposure to formal programming, using one or more of C, python, java, R, Matlab, etc., is highly desirable
+- Prior exposure to formal programming in R or Python is highly desirable

 For answers to other commonly asked questions about admission, please see our M.S.
 Frequently Asked Questions.